ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 a = R \, \alpha
 $$

 All three statements are equivalent to each other since $a = \dot{v} = \ddot{x}$ and $\alpha = \dot{\omega} = \ddot{\theta}$.
-In order to better visualize what these equations mean, consider the following diagram.
+In order to better visualize what these equations mean, consider the following diagram, which visualizes the CB's motion over time.

 <center>
 <embed src="/svg/the-basic-physics-of-billiards/rolling.svg" type="image/svg+xml" width="320px" height="350px" />
 </center>

 Here, I have labeled equidistant points on the circumference of the CB.
-If we are rolling without slipping (and neglecting friction), then a full rotation of the CB will correspond to moving exactly the distance of its circumference.
+If we are rolling without slipping, then a full rotation of the CB will correspond to moving exactly the distance of its circumference.

 <br>

-#### <u>Sliding</u>

 **Sliding** (sometimes called **rolling with slipping**) is best defined as any CB motion that is not rolling.
 If the CB does one full rotation (neglecting friction) and did not move exactly the distance of its circumference, then its surface must have lost traction with the table at some point.
 This is what is meant by slipping.

 In particular, there are two types of slipping.
 First, the CB can be **skidding**, which occurs when $v > R \omega$.
 This is analogous to suddenly slamming on the breaks while driving, causing the tires to stop rotating, but the cars momentum continues it forward.
 Second, the CB can **spin-out**, which occurs when $v < R \omega$.
-This is analogous to suddenly flooring the gas pedal from a stationary position, causing the wheels to turn extemely fast, but not yet gaining traction with the road, so you stay almost stationary.
-The diagram below illustrates these two simple examples.
+This is analogous to suddenly flooring the gas pedal from a stationary position, causing the wheels to turn extemely fast, but not yet gaining traction with the road.
+The diagram below illustrates these two simple examples (left is skidding and right is spinning-out).
+The opaque dots show the motion of a rolling CB to act as a reference.

 <center>
 <embed src="/svg/the-basic-physics-of-billiards/sliding-simplified.svg" type="image/svg+xml" width="720px" height="350px" />